Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ---

 Structured Query Language (SQL) is an easy-to-learn, high level language that you'll find being used pretty much wherever you come across relational databases.
-It's used in essentially two ways: building databases and retrieving data from these databases.
+It is used in essentially two ways: building databases and retrieving data from these databases.

 That is, we can divide the language into two broad categories: Data Definition Language (DDL) and Data Manipulation Language (DML).
 Here, we will take a quick look at some basic examples of DDL and DML.